 - Group Size - Smaller groups (fewer than 20% of the maximum group) can be ignored.
 You will want to have a large sample size.

 - Timeframe - Typically, using one month of data makes for a good sample.
-If you send fewer mailings, you may want to look at two months of data.
+If you send fewer messages, you may want to look at two months of data.

-Remember that different groups often receive different mixes of mailings, so be sure to select an appropriate sample based on the mailings that subscribers receive and the cadence at which these mailings are sent.
+Remember that different groups often receive different mixes of messages, so be sure to select an appropriate sample based on the messages that subscribers receive and the cadence at which these messages are sent.

-Use the Mailing Summary Report to determine if you are sending too many mailings.
+Use the Message Summary Reports to determine if you are sending too many messages.

-- Use the Number of Recipients slider to ensure that you are working with a large enough sample size.
+- Expand Number of Contacts and use the slider to ensure that you're working with a large enough sample size.

 - Click the View Reports tab.